Skip to content

 Valid material names

-• match(r, g, b): Returns the closest possible palette color match for the given RGB (0-255) color.
+• match(r, g, b, [skipIndex]): Returns the closest possible palette color match for the given RGB (0-255) color.
 The returned palette index is in the range 0-255.
-This value can then be used for the setVoxel method.
+This value can then be used for the setVoxel method. skipIndex is not taken into account when doing the search.

 • setColor(paletteIndex, red, green, blue, [alpha]): Change the color of a palette entry to the given rgba values in the range [0-255].